richmahn/en_tn/rev/01/intro.md

 ##### White #####

-The Bible often speaks of something that belongs to a person being "white" as a metaphor and metonym for that person living rightly and pleasing God.
+The Bible often speaks of something that belongs to a person as being "white."
+This is metaphor and metonym for that person living rightly and pleasing God.
 (See: [[rc://en/ta/man/translate/figs-metaphor]] and [[rc://en/ta/man/translate/figs-metonymy]] and [[rc://en/tw/dict/bible/kt/righteous]])

 ##### "Him who is, and who was, and who is to come" #####